Witold Szabłowski: Biography

 Witold Szablowski was born in Ostrów Mazowiecka.
-He graduated from the Department of Journalism and Political Science at the Warsaw University.
-He has also studied political science in Istanbul.
+He graduated from the Department of Journalism and Political Science at Warsaw University.
+Additionally, he pursued studies in political science in Istanbul.

-While working as an intern at CNN Türk, he visited all of Turkey.
-He began his journalistic career with TVN24, one of the leading news channels of Poland.
-In 2006 he began working for ”Gazeta Wyborcza” and its weekly supplement “Duży Format”, becoming the youngest reporter in its team.
-He worked there till 2016.
+While working as an intern at CNN Türk, he traveled throughout Turkey.
+He initiated his journalistic career with TVN24, one of Poland's premier news channels.
+In 2006, he began working for ”Gazeta Wyborcza” and its weekly supplement “Duży Format”, becoming the youngest reporter on its team.
+He remained there until 2016.

-Since 2018 he has been associated with “Dzień dobry TVN”, a Polish morning show broadcast.
-Since April 2019 on Newonce Radio he runs his radio show about traveling.
+Since 2018, he has been affiliated with "Dzień dobry TVN," a Polish morning show broadcast.
+Starting from April 2019, he has hosted his radio show about traveling on Newonce Radio.

-In 2006 in Malatya he was the first Pole to interview Mehmet Ali Ağca's family, the Turkish gunman who tried to assassinate Pope John Paul II.
-He also managed to get in touch with Oral Celik, the less famous organizer of the attack, who also shot Polish Pope.
+In 2006, while in Malatya, he became the first Pole to interview Mehmet Ali Ağca's family, the Turkish gunman who attempted to assassinate Pope John Paul II.
+Additionally, he successfully established contact with Oral Celik, the lesser-known organizer of the attack, who also targeted the Polish Pope.

 In 2008 he won the 2007 Melchior Wańkowicz Award in the category of Inspiration of the Year for his “devotion to the best traditions of reportage – his honest documentation of aspects of Turkish society not widely known outside of the country, and his concise but vivid use of language”.

 Also in 2008, he received an honourable mention from Amnesty International for the best human rights journalism – for his report on Turkish honour killings, "To z miłości, siostro" ("It's Out of Love, Sister"), which appeared in “Duży Format”.
 He wrote about the situation of women in Turkey who were subjected to rape and honour killing for the "sin" of wanting to decide their own fates.

 In 2010 he was the first European journalist to interview Aung San Suu Kyi, the current Burmese Prime Minister, when she was released from home arrest (the one who helped him was Lech Wałęsa).

 Also in this year he published his first book The Assassin From Apricot City.
 Reportages from Turkey (Czarne Publishing House, 2010) for which he was awarded Beata Pawlak Award, the book was also nominated for the 2011 Nike Literary Award.
 The English-language publication received the British PEN-Club Award, and “World Literature Today” acknowledged it to be one of the most important books translated into English the previous year.

-In 2012 he received a special mention for the Anna Lindh Mediterranean Journalist Award in the press category for Let Us In, You Bastards!”, an article on the fall of Communism in Albania and on immigration from Albania to EU countries.
-To write the article about Albanian border jumpers, he crossed the border illegally himself.
-The jury chaired by French philosopher Edgar Morin, wrote: “Easy and pleasant to read, but if you read more closely, you realize that his articles are very profound”.
+In 2012, he received a special mention for the Anna Lindh Mediterranean Journalist Award in the press category for his article titled Let Us In, You Bastards!
+The piece explored the fall of Communism in Albania and the subsequent immigration from Albania to EU countries.
+In order to write about Albanian border jumpers, he personally crossed the border illegally himself.
+The jury chaired by French philosopher Edgar Morin, wrote: "Easy and pleasant to read, but if you read more closely, you realize that his articles are very profound".